ahakkila/go-virtual-fe/README.md

 backend servers using httputil.SingleHostReverseProxy

 ## Purpose
 I couldn't find anything simple implementing this so I did it just for fun.
-For some reason matching request hosts with mux.HandleFunc didn't work as I expected so I added mapping http.Request.Host to a httputil.SingleHostReverseProxy and got it working.

 For production use there should be better error handling and if you stumbled here looking for out-of-the-box solution, you'd probably be better off with